RuwiniShashipraba/Reading-a-CSV-file-with-c/README.md

 # Reading-a-CSV-file-with-c
-Reading maximum number of daily cases or deaths of Corona.
+A program using C language that will show the day a country had the maximum number of daily cases or deaths Not sure about the accuracy, just to learn programming